civicindustries/civicinsight.com/jobs/ruby-on-rails-developer.md

 ### How We Work

-* We work remotely regularly, but it's important that all team members to be based in Bay Area
+  * We work remotely regularly, but it is important that all team members are based in Bay Area

   * We are based in San Francisco (9th Street and Howard) and share an office space with Code for America

   * The team gathers at the office a couple times a week to discuss ideas and priorities

 #### [Apply for Position](https://docs.google.com/a/civicindustries.com/forms/d/1qvmci4D9JvRgFfzFwctw7BA0TL4v5r6ek38vPYMZJ3I/viewform?usp=send_form)